oyosied/Click_macro/README.md

 The script will record your mouse clicks and replay them.

-When running the script two process will start.
-The keyboard listener and mouse listener.
+When running the script two process will start , the keyboard listener and mouse listener.
-To start recording your mouse click simply press 1 on the keyboard ( not numpad ).
-Each mouse click will pass the specific location to the on_click function and save it to an array.
+Each mouse click will pass the specific location to the on_click function and save it to "both_pos" array.

+To start or stop recording mouse clicks press '1'.
-When you are done , you can make the script replay the click you have done by pressing 'q' on the keyboard.
+When you are done , you can make the script replay by pressing 'q' button.
+To reset the clicks press 'r'.
+Press ESC to stop the program.